Addressing how microservices affect an application's performance can be complex -- if not daunting at first. However,...

 to make that task far more approachable, architects can break down the steps for each of its aspects, simplifying individual phases like monitoring, performance analysis and performance tuning.

 The following tips cover many different parts of an application and the most effective tools one should use to manage and design microservices.
-This list should help with the particulars related to monitoring, managing and optimizing microservices performance alike -- in the process, making what are considered microservices architecture best practices fairly intuitive.
+This list should help teams with the patterns related to monitoring, managing and optimizing microservices performance alike -- in the process, making what are considered microservices architecture best practices fairly intuitive.

 What are some basics for monitoring microservices?